13 min read

 Most email courses are sent over a period of one to two weeks, but again, there’s nothing to say yours can’t be longer or shorter than that.
 It’s all up to you.
 You could do a lesson a week, a lesson every three days, or if you’re simply giving information, one lesson a day will work.

-Okay, now that your email course is set up, it’s time to create a form where your subscribers can opt-in it.
+Okay, now that your email course is set up, it’s time to create a landing page where your subscribers can opt-in to it.
 Here's how you do that:

 Now that you have everything set up in ConvertKit for your email course, it’s time to set it up as a digital product with ConvertKit Commerce.

 I know this seems like a lot of work, but once you get started, you’ll be surprised how quickly your email course can come together.
 Just remember, you don’t have to be an expert on your topic as long as you can create a course that someone else can find value in.
 So take the pressure off yourself and have fun with it.
 It’s exciting to start building a new stream of income for your online business.